llnl/axom/src/examples/shaping_tutorial/README.md

 # <img src="/share/axom/logo/axom_logo_transparent.png?raw=true" width="250" valign="middle" alt="Axom"/>

 # Axom shaping tutorial
-This tutorial introduces features of **Axom**, a Computer Science infrastructure framework designed to facilitate the development of multi-physics applications and computational tools.
+This tutorial introduces features of **Axom**, an open source Computer Science infrastructure framework designed to facilitate the development of multi-physics applications and computational tools.

-## Shaping application overview and introduction
 Our focus application in this tutorial is a **"Shaping"** application, which pertains to volume fraction initialization in multimaterial simulations.
 This use case is representative of Axom’s broad capabilities, as it spans several key components and subsystems within Axom.

 ## Tutorial roadmap